 Lutemax® 2020TM is a trademark of OmniActive Health Technologies Ltd.

-Lutemax® 2020 has been most commonly used in clinical studies at doses supplying either 12 mg of macular carotenoids (10mg Lutein [L] + 2mg Zeaxanthin/Meso-Zeaxanthin [Z/MZ]) or 24 mg (20mg L + 4mg Z/MZ).
+Lutemax® 2020 has been most commonly used in clinical studies at servings supplying either 12 mg of macular carotenoids (10mg Lutein [L] + 2mg Zeaxanthin/Meso-Zeaxanthin [Z/MZ]) or 24 mg (20mg L + 4mg Z/MZ).
 Studies using other sources for the lutein and zeaxanthin have most often used an amount towards the lower end of this range.
-Given the responses in Lutemax 2020 studies, as well as studies using lutein and zeaxanthin from other sources, we consider these ingredients to follow threshold dosing principles (see Dosing Principles), and expect the benefits to occur in this 12-24 mg dosage range.
-Our dose was selected to be within this studied range.
+Given the responses in Lutemax® 2020 studies, as well as studies using lutein and zeaxanthin from other sources, we consider these ingredients to follow threshold dosing principles (see Dosing Principles), and expect the benefits to occur in this 12-24 mg serving range.
+Our serving was selected to be within this studied range.
 Lutein, zeaxanthin, and meso-zeaxanthin are found in many plant foods in the diet.
 As lutein and zeaxanthin cannot be produced by the human body, they must be acquired from the diet; meso-zeaxanthin can be produced as a metabolite of lutein but also can be obtained from the diet.
-Estimates suggest the average daily intake is between 1-3 mg from the diet, though it’s possible to get into the lower part of the 12-24 mg dose range with a diet that is very high in the best food sources of these pigments
+Estimates suggest the average daily intake is between 1-3 mg from the diet, though it’s possible to get into the lower part of the 12-24 mg dose range with a diet that is very high in the best food sources of these pigments .*